Sweets & Dessert

 Notes

-• Don’t overbake.
-These cookies may look a little underdone when you take them out, but that’s okay.
+• Don’t overbake these cookies.
+They may look a little underdone when you take them out, but that’s okay.
 They’ll also be slightly puffed up in the center, also okay.
 They’ll flatten out as the cool.

-• Add flaky sea salt on top before baking for a sweet-salty finish (and a fancy bakery vibe).
+• Add flaky sea salt on top before baking for a sweet-salty finish (also optional).

 • For flatter cookies, gently press the dough balls down before baking.

-• To make them nut-free, use candy-coated chocolate like M&Ms instead of Reese’s Pieces.
+• If you need to make them nut-free, use candy-coated chocolate like M&Ms instead of Reese’s Pieces.

-• To make a half-batch, just divide everything by two, including the egg (crack into a bowl, whisk, and use half).
+• If you want to make a half-batch, just divide everything by two, including the egg (crack into a bowl, whisk, and use half).

-• To make smaller cookies, use a smaller cookie scoop (1.5 to 2 TBS) and lessen the baking time by 1-2 minutes.
+• You can make smaller cookies by using a smaller cookie scoop (1.5 to 2 TBS).
+Remember to lessen the baking time by 1-2 minutes.

 Nutrition